 All of this makes up HOW a business manages and copes with its complexity.
 It is OTM’s experience that nine times out of ten a business over-complicates its operating model and organization design.
 By driving out complications, people are required to manage differently, which forces policies and procedures to change.

 Keep in mind that complications within a business aren’t the same as business complexity.
 Complexity naturally occurs when a business’ product and service offerings intersect with its customer mix and their varied demands and is magnified by the speed of response required.

 When combined with the rising trend in automation, it makes sense that Agile is more suitable in many instances as opposed to the waterfall approach.
 Consider the phrase “machine learning.”
 Utilizing technology and automation requires cross-functional teams and sprints working around whole work .
 Since advanced technology will only continue to increase in criticality, all organizations should treat advancing technology as a key member of their team.
 This way of thinking better allows teams to organize around whole work while considering the importance role of automation and technology.

-To learn more about organizing around whole work, Agile or agile, read When to Use Agile Methodology in an Operating Model, The Differences Between Agile & Waterfall Methodologies and How to Create and Agile Organization.
+To learn more about organizing around whole work, Agile or agile, read When to Use Agile Methodology in an Operating Model.

 If you’re thinking about transforming your business, considering how sustainable the change will be is a decision many people don’t consider – but need to.
 Contact us to learn how OTM uses collaboration to design and implement sustainable transformation.